kragen/derctuo/datasheets.md

 * datasheet.octopart.com: datasheets directly linked from Google, e.g., [2SA1015][27]
 * pdf.voron.ua: datasheets directly linked from Google, e.g., [2SA984][28]
+* vishay.com: datasheets directly linked from Google, but only for their products (including old Siliconix parts)
+* nxp.com: similarly, but including old Freescale and Philips parts;
+  e.g. the [mc9s08sg32][30]
+* infineon.com: similarly, but including old International Rectum Fryer parts
+* irf.com: similarly, though they redirect to infineon.com (with a working link to the PDF)
+* datasheet.lcsc.com: similarly, but they carry a huge array of current parts, including many even Digi-Key doesn't; for example, the [HT7333][29]

 [0]: https://datasheetspdf.com/pdf/1405124/SeCoS/C3205/1
 [4]: http://www.datasheet-pdf.com/PDF/C2878-Datasheet-ToshibaSemiconductor-634662